abelr20/abelr20/README.md

 <h1 align="center"> Abel Ratanaphan</h1>

-<h4 align="center">I'm an experienced Software Engineer with a passion for working on new technologies and solving complex problems.
-I am also a core team member and co-creator of SkyScraper, an open-source visualizer dashboard for monitoring AWS EC2 instances.
+<h4 align="center">I'm a Software Engineer experienced in building full-stack web applications using JavaScript, TypeScript, React, Redux, Node.js, Express, SQL and NoSQL databases.

 <br>

+Co-creator of SkyScraper, a visualizer dashboard that integrates and displays performance and health metrics of AWS EC2 instances, empowering users with enhanced system visibility and streamlined cloud infrastructure management capabilities.
+I also lead discussions on best practices, such as building scalable software using microservices architecture.

 <br>
-My other experiences include building innovative full-stack products incorporating JavaScript/ES6+, TypeScript, React, Redux, Node.js, Express, and AWS.</h4>

 <h3 align="left">Skills & Technologies:</h3>